 I get asked all the time what filters I carry.
-And many times, whenever I recommend filters on one of my online training courses or shows/webcasts, people will comment on my lack of recommending Graduated Neutral Density filters.
+And many times, whenever I recommend filters on one of my online training courses, people will comment on my lack of recommending Graduated Neutral Density filters.
 So I thought I’d set the record straight on why grad filters are dead to me.
 I’ve taken all grads out of my camera bag and haven’t actually used one in at least 2 years (if not longer).

 First let’s look at what grads are meant to do for a landscape photographer.
 When we’re out shooting, if we expose for some of the darker areas in the foreground (trees, rocks, bridges, etc…), the sky typically get’s overexposed since it’s much lighter than everything else.
 So the darker grad filter was a way for a photographer to darken the sky in camera.
 Without a grad filter, this is something along the lines of what you’d see in camera in a photo with a bright sky.

 There’s indeed detail and color up there, but you can’t see it.
 So we need to fix this and grad filters have traditionally been used over the front of your lens to help darken the sky.
 As you can tell from the title, I’m not a fan.
 Here’s why:

 1. It’s the Old Way Of Doing Something

 I think we’ll all agree that most people have moved on past film.
 The Digital vs. Film arguments have all but vanished right?
 So we know that the way we used to do it (film), has given way to the way we do it now (digital).
 But a grad filter was a film tool.
 It was a tool we’d use to get the photo right in camera because we had to.
 But things have changed.
 We now have tools in post that are meant to do this.
 It’s their sole purpose.
 And these tools do a great job, and usually better than we could do it in-camera.